parlaynu/studio-aws-batch/README.md

 And of course, you also need an aws account with a working configuration for the [cli tools](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

-The [key components](#key-components) section below gives an overview of the cluster's key components and how they work together to run a job.
+The [Key Components](#key-components) section below gives an overview of the cluster's key components and how they work together to run a job.

-The [demo cluster](#demo-cluster) section describes how to build the demo or development cluster.
+The [Demo Cluster](#demo-cluster) section describes how to build the demo or development cluster.
 This is a simple cluster that is useful to get familiar with the system, but isn't really a production ready system.
 It also describes how to define, build and run jobs.

-Finally, the [production cluster](#production-cluster) section describes how to upgrade the demo cluster to make it more scalable and resilient for production systems.
+Finally, the [Production Cluster](#production-cluster) section describes how to upgrade the demo cluster to make it more scalable and resilient for production systems.

 ## Key Components